iromanovsky/irom.info/_posts/2023-09-29-azure-iac-levels.md

 #redirect_from: [/post/azure-pe-name-resolution]
 image: https://github.com/iromanovsky/irom.info/assets/15823576/ac2a60ea-0ab3-4823-a3d7-32f7a695bcb4
 description: >-
-    There are various tools IaC management at different levels of complexity.
+    There are various tools for IaC management at different levels of complexity.
 Let's explore these and determine which level is the best fit for your requirements.

 #published: false
 ---